 Visiting the black sand beach in Vik is definitely a must.
 The sand is crushed lava rock formed when it reaches the frigid ocean.
 A beautiful beach to visit, but not where I chose to sun tan.
 Half way down the beach is a large vaulted cavern called Hálsanefeshellir (obviously really easy to pronounce).

-To read my full post on Vik Iceland click here.
+To read our full post on Vik Iceland click here.

 Sometimes called Crystal Caves, the ice caves inside Iceland’s glaciers are a truly remarkable wonder of nature.
 They are hard to get good pictures of, but your eyes will be able to take in an amazing view.